Skip to main content

 When Spent UTxO Removal should be enabled?

-Pruning is beneficial in scenarios where optimizing disk space and focusing on current data is prioritized over maintaining a complete historical record.
+Pruning improves performance by reducing the amount of data processed during API responses, leading to faster query times and lower resource consumption.
+It also optimizes disk space by focusing on current data rather than maintaining a complete historical record.
 Consider enabling pruning if your use case aligns with the following:

 When to avoid setting UtxO Removal feature?